 The front camera when unfolded is a dual camera comprised of a 10-megapixel selfie camera and an 8-megapixel depth camera.
 There is also a 10-megapixel selfie camera on the front of the device when folded.

-The Galaxy Z Fold 2 is expected to have a similar rear camera load out to the Galaxy S20, with a 12-megapixel main camera, 64-megapixel 30x zoom camera and 12-megapixel ultra-wide camera.
+The Galaxy Z Fold 2 has a 12-megapixel main camera, 12-megapixel telephoto sensor and 12-megapixel ultra-wide camera.

-The front cameras are both punch hole cameras, which we suspect are 10-megapixel sensors.
+The front cameras are both punch hole cameras, and both are 10-megapixel sensors.

 The Samsung Galaxy Z Fold 2 offers a similar but much-improved design to the original Galaxy Fold, along with a larger external display, smaller bezels and hole-punch cameras for a more streamlined appearance.

 The hinge has also been redesigned, becoming more useful thanks to its new capability of various positions and the device is slimmer when folded too, making for a much nicer looking device overall.

 The internal hardware has been updated for the Z Fold 2 as well - as is the case with any successor - and its camera setup might have lost a few megapixels but that's not to say the results won't be better.